 Value investors distinguish themselves through the strict observance of a simple but powerful set of virtues, of which discipline, fortitude and craftsmanship shape the foundations.

 They combine a contrarian mindset with a resolute focus on capital preservation.
 In that respect, they endeavor the taking of calculated risks upon a few selected occasions, oftentimes betting against the herd’s suffrages, and only after they identified a tangible margin of safety.

 Assumed capable of absorbing unfortunate developments, and underscored by a steep divergence between the asset price and its intrinsic value, margins of safety take different shapes, for instance when fast-growing compounders sell for ridiculous multiples of their prudently assessed earning power; or, on other occasions, when strategic assets sell for a fraction of their reproduction value.

 Of course, most acute mispricings occur when a particular industry undergoes deep distress.
 It is against such backdrops that enterprising investors can discover extraordinary businesses that have been tarred with the wrong brush and unduly sold off.

-At all times mindful of their own fallibility, value investors insist on never revolving too remote from their actual circle of competence, by nature limited, for they noticed well how whoever caught exalting himself will be promptly humbled.
+At all times mindful of their own fallibility, they insist on never revolving too remote from their actual circle of competence, by nature limited, for they noticed well how whoever caught exalting himself will be promptly humbled.

 Sometimes there are valid reasons to hope amidst a climate of total abdication, and this is when I like to act.